 - Check out the Supertrees at Gardens by the Bay

-- Eat your fill of Hawker Food
+- Eat your Fill of Hawker Food

 - Visit the MacRitchie Nature Trail & Reservoir Park